gracile-web/website/src/content/docs/15-add-ons/25-svg/README.md

 # SVG

-Import and auto-optimize SVG files directly inside your HTML templates.
+Import, auto-optimize, and inline SVG files in your HTML templates.

 > [!WARNING]
 > This section is under construction.